 The Metolius Mescalito is the most durable pack in our test.
 This durability comes at a cost: weight.
 This is the heaviest pack in our review.
 It also lacks most of the other features climbers have come to expect from a multi-pitch climbing pack.
 That's because it's not designed to be a multi-pitch climbing pack.
 It is, however, very comfortable on the approach.

 This is the heaviest pack in the test, weighing in at 43 ounces.
-It's about one pound heavier than the next heaviest pack, the Creek 20, which is a bit of a porker itself.
+It's about one pound heavier than the next heaviest pack, which is a bit of a porker itself.
 That weight difference is equivalent to a number 5 Camalot and a couple of wire gate carabiners.
-The lightest pack in our review is the REI Co-Op Flash 18, which weighs about four times less than the Mescalito.
+The lightest pack in our review weighs about four times less than the Mescalito.

 There is a clear benefit to all that weight - durability.
 This is a small haul bag and has all the features that make Metolius haul bags the most popular models on El Capitan.
-The pack body is made of a lighter weight version of the same Durathane material as those bigger bags, and the lid flap is ballistic nylon.
-The next most durable pack in our test is the BD Creek 20 and we think the Mescalito will outlive that bag.
+The pack body is made of a lighter-weight version of the same Durathane material as those bigger bags, and the lid flap is ballistic nylon.
+We think the Mescalito will outlive every other pack in our review.
 Amongst other things, our testers used it as a sub-bag for an El Cap ascent.
 Over 20 pitches of hauling and this thing only has a few scratches to show for it.

 Like most haul bags, the Mescalito is simple; it's a tube with shoulder straps.
 It stands up and stays open by itself, which makes packing a breeze.
 It lacks pretty much all of the smaller features we're looking for in this review.
 Our testing team isn't surprised by the lack of hydration system or whistle on the sternum strap buckle (this pack doesn't have a sternum strap).